orbeon/orbeon-forms-doc/installation/README.md

 Configure the Java VM with:

 * `-Xmx` option for dedicated Java heap memory:
-    * on a development machine: at least 512 MB of Java heap: `-Xmx512m`
+    * on a development machine: at least 1 GB of Java heap: `-Xmx1024m`
-    * on a production machine: at least 1 GB of Java heap: `-Xmx1024m`
+    * on a production machine: at least 2 GB of Java heap: `-Xmx2048m`
 * ` -XX:MaxPermSize` for "permgen" space:
     * use at least: `-XX:MaxPermSize=256m`